Perception, Sensation & Meaning (.PSM)

 Despite the lack of ostentation and flourish in the brushwork, these are paintings made with a great affection for the act of painting and the communicative power of colour and composition.
 A corner of linen may be left exposed if need be, reminding the viewer, as it did the artist, that it’s weft and weave affect the behaviour of the pigment, the range of the gesture and therefore the genesis of the image.
 As fine as the tooth of the linen is, as compliant as the oil paint may be in his various preparations, there is resistance and therefore unanticipated intent in his gesture.

 Looking at Gideon’s paintings one certainly has the feeling that he shared something with each of the sitters.
 The children, the swimmers, the Red Army soldier, the dancers, the women, the landscape, the lovers – all somehow his.
 And though time and history make this implausible it is a highly desirable fiction.
 Gideon Rubin’s great capacity as a painter is to make these small, poignant narratives manifest in paint, alive with the awareness that only making can do.
 He brings us close to them through the humanity and discernment with which he approaches making.

-Having first exhibited with the galleries in Eros (2019) Gideon will have his first solo exhibition in Auckland in 2020.
+Gideon will have his first solo exhibition in Auckland in 2021.

 Andrew Jensen, 2019